 Funeral Homes may order death certificates for spouse or immediate family members, for up to one year from date of death.

 Anyone other than an immediate family member who wants to get a death certificate must apply through the Vital Records Office, with proper documentation.

-Death Certificate Application: in English
+Death Certificate Application